Holodomor Memorial (Kyiv, Ukraine)

 By June, at the height of the famine, people in Ukraine are dying at the rate of 30,000 a day, nearly a third of them are children under 10.
 Between 1932-34, approximately 4 million deaths are attributed to starvation within the borders of Soviet Ukraine.
 This does not include deportations, executions, or deaths from ordinary causes.
 Stalin denies to the world that there is any famine in Ukraine, and continues to export millions of tons of grain, more than enough to have saved every starving man, woman and child.

 “Any report of a famine in Russia is today an exaggeration or malignant propaganda.
 There is no actual starvation or deaths from starvation but there is widespread mortality from diseases due to malnutrition.”

 (as reported by the New York Times correspondent and Pulitzer-prize winner Walter Duranty)

-In November 1933, the United States, under its new president, Franklin D. Roosevelt, even chose to formally recognized Stalin’s Communist government and also negotiated a sweeping new trade agreement.
+In fact, in November 1933, the United States, under newly elected president Franklin D. Roosevelt, chose to formally recognized Stalin's Communist government and also negotiated a sweeping new trade agreement.
 The following year, the pattern of denial in the West culminated with the admission of the Soviet Union into the League of Nations.
-Stalin’s Five Year Plan for the modernization of the Soviet Union depended largely on the purchase of massive amounts of manufactured goods and technology from Western nations.
+Stalin's Five-Year Plans for the modernization of the Soviet Union depended largely on the purchase of massive amounts of manufactured goods and technology from Western nations.
 Those nations were unwilling to disrupt lucrative trade agreements with the Soviet Union in order to pursue the matter of the famine.